craigfurman/ansible-home/README.md

 `bash -c "$(curl -sSL https://raw.githubusercontent.com/craigfurman/ansible-home/master/bin/bootstrap.sh)"`

+Note: this script only works on Linux.
+On macOS, you'll have to clone the repo and run `make`.

 This might fail the first time due to PGP signatures for an AUR package not being verified.
 I didn't want to automate the receiving of PGP keys, as this feels like it would defeat the point of PGP.
 Use `gpg --recv-keys <key>` if happy to import the key.